Proving Workforce Competence in NHS Bids: Training, Supervision & Assurance

 💻 Digital Competence: Often the Tie-Breaker

-Tender line: “DSPT met; IG 98%; zero reportable breaches; monthly data quality audit with actions closed by governance.”
+Tender line: “DSPT met; IG 98%; zero reportable breaches; monthly data quality audit with actions closed through governance.”

 📊 Workforce KPIs That Move Marks